jarviscog/dominion-engine/README.md

 One of the hardest things about this system is that there are often times where information needs to be passed between nodes in the tree.
 Remodel needs to know the cost of a card that was trashed, while Cellar needs to know the number of cards discarded.
 This boils down to steps needing to know what happened during previous steps, weather it was cost, value, type, or something else.
-This problem is solved using a context HashMap stored in the `Game` struct.
+This problem is solved using a `game_context` `HashMap` stored in the `Game` struct.
 When you are going to need a piece of information, store it in the context hashmap.
 Then, you can extract that piece of information in a later step.

 <figure>